 Donghia Materials Library and Study Center

-The Angelo Donghia Materials Library and Study Center, funded by the Angelo Donghia Foundation, is comprised of a library, a gallery, a computer lab, and a lecture hall.
-The Library allows students and faculty to review and check out state-of-the-art resources, putting the latest and most exclusive materials at their fingertips.
+The Angelo Donghia Materials Library and Study Center, funded by the Angelo Donghia Foundation, consists of a library, a gallery, a computer lab, and a lecture hall.
+The library allows students and faculty to review and check out state-of-the-art resources, putting the latest and most exclusive materials at their fingertips.
 Regular exhibitions at the gallery run by a full-time curator are open to the public, creating an open forum and dialogue with the larger interior design community.